echoprotocol/echowiki/docs/technologies/echorand/overview.md

 - **Executor** - the network account selected in the step of the round for performing a specific consensus action
 - **Local configuration** - a certain set of parameters accessible only to the running network node.
 - **Base (database)** - a blockchain with a certain set of blocks, possibly "lagging behind" the state of most other network nodes.
 It stores public EDS keys of all the participants of the algorithm operation.
 - **Participant** - a set of [EdDSA][] private/public keys and an account balance within the **Echo** network.
 Basically it's an **Echo** network user, specially registered on a specific network node.
 One user can be registered as a participant only on a single network node at a given time.
-On one network node permits registration of several participants.
+One network node permits registration of several participants.

 ### Legend